 As we finally made our way into the harbour at George River, I was glad to be back and looking forward to the creature comforts of home.
 But I knew that our expedition around and down Nunavik’s mighty Koroc River had been much more than just beautiful and memorable: it had taught me to be grateful for the immeasurable things, above all else. ♦

-- Team Outpost spent two weeks in Nunavik, Quebec, gorging on fresh Arctic char, and trekking and wild camping on the stunning Kuururjuaq tundra.
+Team Outpost spent two weeks in Nunavik, Quebec, gorging on fresh Arctic char, and trekking and wild camping on the stunning Kuururjuaq tundra.
 This first appeared in Outpost magazine and was part of an Outpost Expedition, in partnership with Nunavik, Quebec.